Transcript: The 40 Year War in Afghanistan Explained

 Daoud Khan and his family were killed in 1978 by the Soviet-backed PDPA.
 They installed their leader, Nur Muhammad Taraki, who was thought to better reflect the party’s communist values.

-Under the command of Ahmad Shah Massoud, the Mujahideen and other freedom fighters fought Soviet troops using guerilla warfare techniques.
-Despite the USSR having a clear advantage, the Mujahideen prevailed and successfully drove off Soviet troops.
+Under the command of several leaders such as Ahmad Shah Massoud, the Mujahideen groups and other freedom fighters fought Soviet troops using guerilla warfare techniques.
+Despite the USSR having a clear advantage, the Mujahideen held their own.
+Internal politics of the USSR contributed to the eventual withdrawal and defeat of the Soviets.

 By 1988, the Geneva Accords were signed and the USSR agreed to withdraw all their troops from Afghanistan without further intervention.
 By February 15, 1989, the last of the Soviet army withdrew.